wearesober/FEWD-DC-23/Week_05_Variables_Functions/09_variables_conditionals/slides.md

 ---

-## Lab time soon!

-But first, a couple more jQuery functions for you!
+## A couple more jQuery functions for you!

 ---